Key insights

 Physician reimbursement cuts have long been an issue.
 First, it was the sustainable growth rate necessitating annual Congressional intervention.
 Now it’s the evolution of the Medicare Access and CHIP Reauthorization Act payment structure setting up a similar scenario where Congress has had to intervene in recent years.

-CMS’s proposed rule decreases the conversion factor by 3.34% over the prior year.
+CMS’s final rule decreases the conversion factor by 3.4% over the prior year.
 This is due to prior congressional relief expiring, as well as a budget neutrality adjustment.
 Statute requires CMS to offset any estimated increases of $20 million or more because of payment adjustments or addition of new services with cuts elsewhere.
-If the physician fee schedule is implemented as proposed, 2024 will be a reduction in reimbursements, which is at odds with the cost of practicing medicine, considering inflation, supply costs, and a tough labor market.
+As a result of these cuts, 2024 will bring a reduction in reimbursements for some physicians, which is at odds with the cost of practicing medicine, considering inflation, supply costs, and a tough labor market.

 No one wants to revert to the annual congressional dance of stopping cuts, which is why many are advocating for a longer-term solution.
 Given the current political climate and financial impact a fix could have, that fix will likely not occur this year.